Welcome to the African Doctoral Academy

 KU Leuven (KUL) in Belgium is one of Stellenbosch University’s (SU) oldest partner institutions.
 Spanning more than 20 years the partnership was strengthened with the signing of the strategic Preferential Partnership agreement in May 2014.
 Cooperation between the two institutions include joint research projects & research activities, administrative cooperation, exchanging resident representatives, staff and student mobility.
 For the ADA, this has come as the ideal opportunity to create ties with KUL, rated the top innovative university in Europe by Reuters for its emphasis not only on pure academics, but also practical research and applied science.

-Since 2014 the ADA has been housed within the Postgraduate and International Office (PGIO) at SU and now aims to serve candidates across all disciplines.
+Since 2014 the ADA has been housed within Stellenbosch University International (SUI) and now aims to serve candidates across all disciplines.
 Its vision is to support, strengthen and advance doctoral training and scholarship on the continent across disciplines through an integrated holistic approach to contribute to global, regional, national and institutional objectives and priorities.

 To date the principal mechanism for doctoral support has been the bi-annual ADA Summer and Winter Schools in research methodology and academic development.

 Since the ADA’s inception in 2009, leading scholars have presented weeklong courses to doctoral candidates on topics ranging from PhD preparation, key concepts in methodology, academic writing skills, the use of qualitative and quantitative tools (SPSS and ATLAS.ti), survey and interview methods, publishing articles, and preparing for a research career (including training in doctoral supervision).
 The ADA schools have attracted participants from many other South African and African universities.